enderocean/cockpit/README.md

 In order to set up the system, you need:
 - A domain name (for instance "enderocean.com")
 - A server under Linux (Ubuntu Server) hosted in the cloud with an access via SSH and NodeJS installed
-- A wildcard SSL certificate (you can generate it with Let's encrypt for instance or create a simple renewable instance for each domain your will secure)
+- A wildcard SSL certificate (you can generate it with Let's encrypt for instance or create a simple renewable instance for each domain you will secure)
 - A PC companion (laptop under Linux (Ubuntu 19.10)
 - A BlueRov2 connected to your companion Pc
 - A gamepad (optional) : XBox One, XBox360, PS4, PS3, etc.